BIP Biological Image Processing

 BIP is free software distributed under the GNU General Public License as published by the Free Software Foundation.

+The publication of BIP is on-going.
 BIP is developed based on the Free-D software libraries.
-Any publication of results generated using BIP must include the following reference:
+Meanwhile, any publication of results generated using BIP must include the following reference:

 Biot E, Crowell E, Burguet J, Höfte H, Vernhettes S, Andrey P (2016).
 Strategy and software for the statistical spatial analysis of 3D intracellular distribution.
 Plant Journal, 87, 230-242.